 At Coastal Dental Care, we recommend working with your child to establish healthy eating habits and good tooth brushing techniques from an early age.

 Moreover, there are also programs like the Child Dental Benefits Schedule (CDBS) which is a Medicare dental benefits program for eligible children between the ages of 2 and 17.
 Under the schedule it provides $1,000 in benefits for basic dental services.
-You can find out if your child is covered here.

 To help make your child’s first dental experience a positive one, Coastal Dental Care have friendly, gentle Oral Health Therapists who are trained to work with children.